AshokVarma77/AshokVarma77/README.md

 - 🎓 Recent MS MIS graduate (May 2025, GPA: 3.8/4) from Texas A&M University (Mays Business School), building on a Bachelor's degree in Information Technology (GPA: 3.8/4).
 - 📊 At Texas A&M, I developed data-driven solutions using Python, SQL, Power BI, and Tableau.
 Previously, at TATA Consultancy Services, I delivered ETL pipelines and impactful BI dashboards for enterprise clients like Daimler and Ericsson.
-- 🚀 Driven by the end-to-end data journey: from engineering robust pipelines and uncovering deep analytical insights to crafting compelling BI solutions that tackle real-world challenges and deliver tangible value.
+- 🚀 Driven by the full solution development lifecycle: from architecting and building scalable software applications and engineering robust data pipelines, to uncovering deep analytical insights and crafting compelling BI solutions that tackle real-world challenges and deliver tangible value.
-- 🔍 Exploring challenging opportunities in Data Engineering, Business Intelligence, Data Analytics, and Business Analysis.
+- 🔍 Eager to contribute to innovative projects and exploring challenging opportunities in Software Engineering, Data Engineering, Business Intelligence, Data Analytics, and Business Analysis.
 Dive into my projects below to see my skills in action!
-I'm always open to connecting and discussing how I can contribute to innovative data initiatives.
+I'm always open to connecting and discussing how I can help build impactful solutions.

 ---